LeTurt/turtlegod/cryptonote_notes.md

 The structure seems to be a bit of a mess, but I guess it works:

 Root section
-* txs: array of uint8 "string" types, in practice just one value in the array (of uint8 type, code 10 from type list)
+* txs: array of uint8 "string" types, in practice (for my packet dump at least) just one value in the array (of uint8 type, code 10 from type list)
     * uint8 "string", 780 bytes in the packet dump I used, might vary in general. custom formatted transaction list.

 There is a single array element under the root section.
 This is created using the 0x80 array mask, with the masked type as BIN_KV_SERIALIZE_TYPE_STRING uint8 (= 10).
 It seems like someone had the right idea of putting in an array of transaction objects.
+However, there was only one value in my packet dump in the array, so not sure if in other cases there are more.
-However, it seems all the CN (2000+X) commands are using the "P2P" style general headers for the body, but then dumping any specific data into a byte array represented by the BIN_KV_SERIALIZE_TYPE_STRING type.
+It seems all the CN (2000+X) commands are using the "P2P" style general headers for the body, but then dumping any specific data into a byte array represented by the BIN_KV_SERIALIZE_TYPE_STRING type.
-The contents of the "txs" array are actually a single element, containing the actual array content custom packed.
+As I noted, the contents of the "txs" array in this packet dump are actually a single element, containing the actual array content custom packed.
-This is similar to *peer_list* in the *1001 Handshake reply* message.
+This is similar approach to *peer_list* in the *1001 Handshake reply* message.

 I would expect this is how all the 2000+X are formatted then.
 Also, this is where the "CN" style varints are now used.